rubenhorn/UvA-2022-WSCbS/assignment_3/README.md

 (You may need to provide additional environment variables as done using [Docker Compose](compose.yaml).)
 4. Run the reverse proxy with `docker run --network=<NET> -p 80:80 group6/reverse-proxy`.

-## Run containers using Docker Compose
+## Deploy app using Docker Compose
 Start the complete app on http://localhost/gui/ with `docker compose up --build`.

+## Deploy app to Kubernetes cluster
+1. Build images as described above.
+2. Deploy the app to a Kubernetes cluster with `./K8s/deployment up`.